Up to 15 percent of people with MS are diagnosed with primary progressive multiple sclerosis (PPMS).

 Typically, PPMS is diagnosed between 40 and 60 years old, but earlier diagnosis can happen.
 The disease affects women and men equally.
 People with PPMS usually experience more problems with walking and working, and may require assistance for everyday activities.

-Still, there are ways for PPMS patients to manage the disease.
+There are also ways for PPMS patients to manage the disease, beyond medication.
 Appropriate exercise and healthy eating habits are important for people with MS. When relapse or worsening of symptoms occur, physical and occupational therapy can help minimize muscle weakness and help restore movement.

 Be sure to follow the latest developments on PPMS treatments by following Multiple Sclerosis News Today’s Progressive Multiple Sclerosis Experimental Therapy Tracker.